TottAditS/AllProjects/README.md

   </tr>
   <tr width="500px">
   <td valign="text-top">
-Agent Zero is a 2D platformer for PC that simulates floods and educates players about their causes, like improper waste disposal.
+<p align="justify">Agent Zero is a 2D platformer for PC that simulates floods and educates players about their causes, like improper waste disposal.
 Players must avoid flood obstacles and collect trash.
 The game ends if all trash is collected without a flood, or if a flood occurs and the player loses.
-As the Lead Programmer, I developed this game in two weeks.
+As the Lead Programmer, I developed this game in two weeks.</p>
   </td>
   <td valign="text-top">
-Determined Path is a simulation game bus driver navigating daily challenges while ensuring passenger safety and road etiquette, highlighting the importance of safety and adherence to traffic laws.
-Developed in one and a half month, I served as the lead programmer and level designer, managing vehicle movement, game mechanics, AI implementation.
+<p align="justify">Determined Path is a simulation game bus driver navigating daily challenges while ensuring passenger safety and road etiquette, highlighting the importance of safety and adherence to traffic laws.
+Developed in one and a half month, I served as the lead programmer and level designer, managing vehicle movement, game mechanics, AI implementation.</p>
   </td>
   </tr>